Impermanent Loss: Understanding, calculating, and managing this risk

 Transaction fees generated by pools can play a significant role in offsetting impermanent loss.
 The higher the trading volume, the higher the fees you, as a liquidity provider, can receive.
 These transaction fees are reflected in the returns offered by the platform for a given liquidity pair.

-Investments in cryptocurrencies are risky.
-Crypternon could not be held responsible, directly or indirectly, for any damage or loss caused following the use of a property or service put forward in this article.
-Investments linked to cryptocurrencies are risky by nature, readers must do their own research before undertaking any action and investing only within the limits of their financial capacities.
-This article does not constitute an investment advice.
+Cryptocurrency investments are risky.
+Crypternon cannot be held liable, directly or indirectly, for any damage or loss resulting from the use of any product or service mentioned in this article.
+Cryptocurrency investments are inherently risky; readers should conduct their own research before taking any action and only invest within their financial means.
+This article does not constitute investment advice.

-Certain links of this article are affiliated, which means that if you buy a product or register via these links, we will collect a commission from our partner.
-These commissions do not train any additional cost for you as a user and some even allow promotions.
+Some links in this article are affiliate links, which means that if you purchase a product or sign up through these links, we will receive a commission from our partner.
+These commissions do not incur any additional cost to you as a user, and some even allow you to take advantage of promotions.